traxconn/talkino/readme.txt

 You can get in touch with us through our contact page [here](https://traxconn.com/contact/) or submit a support ticket to us (for premium users only) to get support.

-= How can I get the premium features of Talkino? =
+= How can I get the advanced features of Talkino Bundle? =

-The premium version of Talkino has more advanced features for advanced users.
+Talkino Bundle has more advanced features for advanced users.
-Kindly please visit  [here](https://traxconn.com/plugins/talkino/) to explore Talkino Premium.
+Kindly please visit  [here](https://traxconn.com/plugins/talkino/) to explore Talkino Bundle.
 Just drop a us message here if you have any presale questions.

 == Screenshots ==

 1. Chatbox of Talkino
 2. List of Support Agents
 3. Agent's Contact Details
-4. Premium Feature of Time Schedule for Agents
+4. Talkino Bundle's Feature of Time Schedule for Agents
-5. Chatbox Online Status and Premium Feature of Global Online Schedule
+5. Chatbox Online Status and Talkino Bundle's Feature of Global Online Schedule
 6. Editable Text of Chatbox
 7. Customizable Styles of Chatbox
-8. Premium Feature of Ordering for Agents, Social Messengers and Contact Methods
+8. Talkino Bundle's Feature of Ordering for Agents, Social Messengers and Contact Methods
-9. Premium Feature of Contact Form when Chatbox is Offline
+9. Talkino Bundle's Feature of Contact Form when Chatbox is Offline
-10. Premium Feature of Google reCaptcha v3 to Prevent Spam of Contact Form
+10. Talkino Bundle's Feature of Google reCaptcha v3 to Prevent Spam of Contact Form
-11. Premium Feature to Display or Hide the Chatbox on Pages
+11. Talkino Bundle's Feature to Display or Hide the Chatbox on Pages
 12. Advanced Setting to Control the Option of Uninstallation

 == Changelog ==

-= 1.0.0 =
+= 1.0.1, Sep 17, 2022=
+* Improvement: Restructure to be compatible with Talkino Bundle.
+* Fixed: Security issue of escaping.

+= 1.0.0, Sep 13, 2022=
 * Initial release.

 == Upgrade Notice ==